Kate Dunn Online Counselling and Supervision

-COVID-19 led to a enormous increase in the need and demand for online therapy, as social distancing regulations meant that this became the only way of maintaining both ongoing and new therapeutic connections.
-Following the pandemic, both practitioners and clients recognized that they could make choices about ways of meeting - either in person in the room together or online, or perhaps using a combination of different approaches.
-It can be very important to think carefully about what is best for you and to take time to make careful decisions about this, whether you are a practitioner or a client.
-If you are unsure about working online, I am happy to discuss this further with you before you decide what to do.
+It can be very important to think carefully about what is best for you and to take time to make informed decisions about this, whether you are a practitioner or a client.
+If you are unsure about how to manage your digital presence and what kind of therapeutic engagement is best for you, I am happy to discuss this further with you before you decide what to do.

 My background in online counselling and psychotherapy

-I first explored the idea of working as a counsellor online in 2006, when asked to set up an online service for students.
+I first explored the idea of working as a counsellor online in 2006, when asked to set up an online service at the university where I worked as a member of a wellbeing team for students.
 I researched the idea very carefully, finding out as much as I could about the experiences of both online therapists and clients before taking things further.
 I then completed an online training, joining a growing network of other professionals also developing work in this area.
-We are committed to the provision of ethical, professional and secure online services and the implementation of effective practice guidelines and standards.
+I have always been committed to the provision of ethical, professional and secure online services and the implementation of effective practice guidelines and standards.

-I established my original service and began offering online therapy, initially through a pilot scheme which then became a permanent provision within he tstudent services.
+I established this original service and began offering online therapy, initially through a pilot scheme which then became a permanent provision within student services.
 I discovered that not only could online therapy provide very rich and meaningful therapeutic experiences for a wide range of people, but it could also open doors to therapy for those who might otherwise be unable to engage with help of this kind.

 Reasons for choosing online approaches